Topic: Prevention of Child Abuse and Neglect (Primary) Programs

 - In order to be included: Program must specifically target the prevention of abuse and/or neglect.
 Programs may prevent maltreatment as a primary or secondary outcome.

-- In order to be rated: There must be research evidence (as specified by the Scientific Rating Scale) that examines maltreatment-related outcomes, such as abuse and neglect reports and abuse-related parenting behaviors, either observed or self-reported.
+- In order to be rated: There must be research evidence (as specified by the Scientific Rating Scale) that examines maltreatment-related outcomes, such as abuse and neglect reports and abuse-related parenting behaviors, either observed or self-reported; or prevention-related outcomes such as children’s knowledge and/or behavior regarding personal safety including recognizing, resisting, and reporting inappropriate touches and behaviors.

 Why was Prevention of Child Abuse and Neglect (Primary) Programs chosen as a topic by the Advisory Committee?
 (Click for Answer)